All Episodes

 Every single item here is totally valid if you put the name President Clinton in it instead of President Bush.

-So you Tell me where is her experience?
+So you tell me where is her experience.

-He he actually said something that made sense in the last debate.
+You know, Kucinich, he actually said something that made sense in the last debate.

 Why give them a second chance when they haven't done it the first time?

-And he was really talking about uh about about Hillary.
+And he was really talking about Hillary.

-I would be typical of the Clintons.
+That would be typical of the Clintons.

-Let's let's keep going with this piece.
+Let's keep going with this piece.

-Today, Mrs. Clinton writing in the Des Moines register today.
+Today, Mrs. Clinton writing in the Des Moines Register today.

-Today we're ready for a change.
+Today, we're ready for a change.

-But we know that change is just a word without the strength and experience to make it happen, so we need a president who's been tested, who's ready to lead on day one, fight for results every day in the White House.
+So we need a president who's been tested, who's ready to lead on day one, fight for results every day in the White House.

-That is exactly what I have been doing for the past thirty-five years, standing up for abused and neglected children as a young lawyer, for universal health care as first lady, and for our troops and first responders, family farmers, rural families, and others while in the Senate.
+Standing up for abused and neglected children as a young lawyer, for universal health care as first lady, and for our troops and first responders, family farmers, rural families, and others while in the Senate.

 Fine.

-Thirty-five years of standing up, and where are the results?
+35 years of standing up, and where are the results?

 If she'd really done all these standing up, I've stood up for a lot of people too.